muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 | biterStatusMessages_CallBack | Is when the biter has been called back from fighting enemies from far away to you. |
 | biterStatusMessages_GuardingCorpse | Is when the biter is guarding your corpse and awaiting your return to reclaim it. |
 | biterStatusMessages_Dead | Is when the biter has died.
 This message is shown over/near its corpse for the `biterDeathMessageDuration` setting duration of ticks.
 Note that this may not always be directly on the biter's corpse. |

+# Limitations

+- The biter uses standard Biter AI to control it.
+This means it doesn't always attack the nearest things and can get stuck on silly things at times.
+- Biters can't open gates by default within Factorio.
+This would have to be changed by a mod, and this script can't affect it unfortunately.
+- Biters will tend to attack things and then happily chase on to further away targets.
+Until they reach the `combatMaxRange` and are called all the way back to you.
+Think out of control dog chasing wildlife in field.
+- The reactions to the biters state only run at a set interval and so can be a fraction of a second behind in timing or location.
+This is due to this being a script and not a full blown mod.
+- The biters can't have their map color changed upon creating or via this script.
+They will appear whatever color the unit's prototype color is set, so could be changed by a mod in the data stage.